Anand-GitH/HHL-QuantumComputing/README.md

 3. Running on a simulator
 4. Processing results

-Created anew notebook to demonstrate fundamentals of Braket Language.
+Created notebooks to demonstrate fundamentals of Braket Language, Quantum phase estimation and HHL
 1. Basics - Amazon Braket.ipynb
 2. QPE - QPE_AmazonBraket.ipynb - to find eigen values of unitary matrix using - Quantum Phase Estimation
 3. QPE- Qiskit-QPEStandalone.ipynb - to find eigen values of any random matrix using - Quantum phase estimation with hamilitonion simulation using trotter method